These three electronic devices make delightful travel companions that will take your safari experience to a new level:

 Lugging a laptop around just isn't that practical - it's too big and heavy and you don't generally need all its capabilities on safari.
 My MacBook Pro was way too bulky and I really didn't need the full complement of applications and impressive hardware on the road.

-With tablet computers, like the iPads, you can take, preview and edit photos, as well as shooting videos and watching movies.
-You can also write documents and create presentations if needs be.
-It's great for on the road because it features an e-reader so you can read e-books while in transit or relaxing in your lodge room.
+With tablet computers, like the iPads, you can take, preview and edit photos, as well as shoot videos and watch movies.
+You can also write documents and create presentations if needed.
+It's great for on-the-road because it features an e-reader so you can read e-books while in transit or relaxing in your lodge room.
 These mobile computers also have fantastic games that you can occupy yourself with for hours and you can keep in touch with loved ones via FaceTime video calling and email using its 3G internet.

 Okay, this one is not a necessity as such, but it is one of the coolest toys you can take on safari with you.
 This is the techie gadget you want to take with you for some uber-fun.